What kind of crazy name is Ninja Cow Farm?

 Can I be notified when you get (insert cut of meat here) in stock?

 You can.
 Whenever we do pretty much anything here on the farm we post it on our blog.
-By signing up for our weekly newsletter, you can get a summary of all the weeks posts and see what we’ve been doing.
+There is a field on the right side of the main page where you can sign up to be notified when we post something new.
 If we restock on something, we always post it out for everyone to see and you’ll get notified when we have your special cut back in stock.
 Also, if we have a special announcement we can send a quick email to all of our customers letting them know the good news.

 Are your animals given …(insert bad thing here i.e. GMOs, anti-biotics, bone meal, chicken feathers, etc)